 You can start helping your child by coming up with a schedule that he agrees with.
 For example, create a time schedule of activities per hour.
-You can make this from scratch (recycled materials) or with a white board from your local school supplies store.
-Divide your board in rows with one hour allotted per row.
+You can make this from scratch (recycled materials) or with a whiteboard from your local school supplies store.
+Divide your board into rows with one hour allotted per row.
 Then, you and your child can talk about what activities your child needs to accomplish within the day and write it on the board.
 For example, 5:00 PM is Kumon time and 8:00 PM is when you should go to bed.

 It is better to impose a rule or activity if your child agrees with it, right?
 So, let him decide on some activities that he can do within an hour or two.
 This also teaches your child to be accountable for his activities.
-If you can’t plan activities by the hour, create a to-do-list based on his priorities for the day.
+If you can’t plan activities by the hour, create a to-do list based on his priorities for the day.
 Put a box next to each task so your child can check it after accomplishing his goal.

 - Create a calendar